Sam Harris: Christianity

 Harris is critical of the Christian right in politics in the United States, blaming them for the political focus on "pseudo-problems like gay marriage".
+He has described Christian philosophical arguments for the existence of God such as the Leap of faith and Pascal's wager which were developed by Blaise Pascal and Søren Kierkegaard as "epistemological Ponzi scheme".
 He is also critical of liberal Christianity – as represented, for instance, by the theology of Paul Tillich – which he argues claims to base its beliefs on the Bible despite actually being influenced by secular modernity.
 He further states that in so doing liberal Christianity provides rhetorical cover to fundamentalists.